Pakistanis in Bahrain: Service in Bahrain

-Majority of Pakistanis work in public protection and the army to help provide security for Bahrain.
-The young educated people tend to put there effort in helping Bahrain's economy, which has been hit severely by the ongoing protests.
-The protests have seen many Pakistanis injured by mobs.
+The majority of Pakistanis work in the Public Security Forces and the Bahrain Defence Force to help provide security for Bahrain.
+Protests have seen many Pakistanis injured by mobs.

-The Pakistan army affiliated Fauji Foundation and Pakistan navy affiliated Bahria Foundation have also been recruiting Pakistani military personnel as for the Bahrain National Guard (a paramilitary body).
+The Pakistan army affiliated Fauji Foundation and Pakistan navy affiliated Bahria Foundation have also been recruiting Pakistani military personnel for the Bahrain National Guard.
 Following the 2011 Bahraini protests, advertisements for additional 800-1,000 recruits had been advertised in Pakistani newspapers.
-This is in addition to at least (conservative estimate) 2,000 Pakistanis already serving in Bahrain security forces (military and police force).
-According to an estimate by the Wall Street Journal, Pakistanis contribute at least up to 7,000 of the 25,000 strong Bahrain police force.
+This is in addition to a conservative estimate of 2,000 Pakistanis already serving in Bahrain Defence Force and Public Security Force.
+According to an estimate by the Wall Street Journal, Pakistanis contribute as many as 7,000 of the 25,000-strong Bahrain police force.
 In total, almost 10,000 Pakistanis contribute to various Bahrain security forces.
 The Pakistan army and Bahrain National Guard are also known to maintain strong ties.

-Military presence

-Pakistan maintains a two battalion strong military base in Bahrain, comprising some 1300 men and an armour squadron.